jgm/pandoc/man/man1/pandoc.1.md

 -T *STRING*, \--title-prefix=*STRING*
 :   Specify *STRING* as a prefix to the HTML window title.

+\--data-dir*=DIRECTORY*
+:   Specify the user data directory to search for pandoc data files.
+    If this option is not specified, the default user data directory will be used:

+        $HOME/.pandoc

+    in unix and

+        C:\Documents And Settings\USERNAME\Application Data\pandoc

+    in Windows.
+A reference ODT, `templates` directory, `s5` directory placed in this directory will override pandoc's normal defaults.

 \--dump-args
 :   Print information about command-line arguments to *stdout*, then exit.